alonsovazqueztena/Basic_Calculator/README.md

 - **Inputs**
   - **10 Switches:**
-    - 4 switches (6-9) for the first 4-bit operand.
-    - 4 switches (2-5) for the second 4-bit operand.
+    - All 10 switches for inputting any of the operands (A and B).
     - 2 switches (0-1) for selecting the two-bit operator.
   - **1 Clock:**
-    - Provides the clock signal for the synchronous ALU process.
+    - Provides the clock signal for the synchronous ALU and input controller process.
-  - **1 Key Button:**
+  - **3 Key Buttons:**
+    - Key button 0: Used to load in the operand/operator code.
+    - Key button 1: Used to reset the calculation (resets all operands, operator code, and results stored in registers).
-    - Used to confirm and latch the calculation result.
+    - Key button 2: Used to confirm the calculation for display.

 - **Outputs**
-  - **5 7-Segment Displays:**
+  - **6 7-Segment Displays:**
-    - Display calculation results in the range of -15 to 1500 (integer form).
+    - Display calculation results in the range of -999999 to 999999.
     - Displays special signs (negative, fraction).
   - **10 LED Lights:**
     - Show the calculation results and error codes in binary form.